rdgoite/hca-clear-tape/README.md

 ## Usage

-This utility currently only supports generation of JSON for one bundle at a time.
-To the script takes a bundle UUID as a command line argument:

-    python clear-tape.py <bundle_uuid>

-The script prints the results to the standard output, which can then be directed to a file:

-    python clear-tape.py <bundle_uuid> > /path/to/file.json

-### Data Store API
+### Configuration

-By default, the script connects to `https://dss.dev.data.humancellatlas.org/v1` to find the bundles.
-However, it can be configured to query a different instance of the DSS by setting the `CT_DSS_API` environment variable before the script is run:
+By default, the script is set to run against development environment, connecting to Ingest Core in `http://api.ingest.dev.data.humancellatlas.org` and DSS in `https://dss.dev.data.humancellatlas.org/v1` to find and process the bundles.
+However, it can be configured to use a different deployment environment by setting the `CT_ENV` environment variable before the script is run.
+As the time of writing, there are only 2 options available: `DEV` for the development environment, and `PROD`, for the production environment.

-    $ export CT_DSS_API=https://dss.data.humancellatlas.org/v1
+    export CT_ENV=PROD
-    $ python clear-tape.py <bundle_uuid>

-The sample execution above will set the script to query the production DSS.
+The sample execution above will set the script to query the production servers.

+### Running the Script

+This utility takes in a submission id and outputs compilation of all the bundles that have been generated from the given submission:

+    python clear_tape.py <bundle_uuid>

+Running the command above will create files in the `output` directory of the present working directory.
+All files are by default prefixed with the name `bundle` and are numbered based on the order they are process.
+For example, a submission that generates 3 bundles will have files `bundle_1.json`, `bundle_2.json`, and `bundle_3.json` in the `output` directory.
+The prefix can be set to something else by setting a second argument to the script:

+    python clear_tape.py <bundle_uuid> my_bundle

+The command above will create `my_bundle_*.json` in the `output` directory.
+Changing the prefix is useful when generating compilations from different bundles, setting each to use their own unique prefix.

 ## Assumptions